Sri Venkateswara College of Engineering and Technology: Academics

 The Department of Civil Engineering is Ranked No.1 with 95.3% among the Engineering colleges affiliated to Anna University, Chennai.

 A Fine Arts Club at the college aims at developing the student's talents in music, drama, drawing, writing, and elocution.

 Eligible students can avail scholarship facilities offered by both the Government of India and the Government of Tamil Nadu.
 Besides these, the college management may also offer financial support in deserving cases.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the college between 201-300 in the engineering rankings in 2024.

 Career counseling and guidance

 The college conducts regular counseling sessions for students to improve their studies and score better in the university and competitive examinations.
 The college also gives guidance to pursue post-graduate studies.
 Each student is attached to a faculty member who acts as the student's counselor for guiding and directing him in academic and personal development to attain academic excellence with professional competence and sound character.

 One of the best colleges in Tiruvellore district.

 Giving importance to students scoring good marks in their 12th standard.

 No tuition fees for first coming five students in all departments who scoring 90% and above.
 This is first-come, first-served basis.